Measuring the Inflaton Coupling in the CMB: Conclusions

-The perspective to probe the inflaton couplings to other fields with CMB data is extremely interesting from both, the viewpoint of cosmology and particle physics.
-It provides an indirect probe of fundamental microphysical parameters that most likely can never be measured directly in the laboratory, but have an immense impact on the evolution of the cosmos by setting the stage for the hot big bang.
+These conditions permit to identify the range of values for the inflaton coupling for which it in principle can be constrained by CMB observations within a given model of inflation.
+The practical feasibility of this measurement depends on the model of inflation.
+The rough estimate \eqref{rRough} suggests that next generation CMB experiments will be able to constrain the order of magnitude of the coupling constant by measuring the scalar-to-tensor ratio $r$.
+Further improvement will be possible when adding data from cosmological surveys, in particular with EUCLID and SKA.
+Even a rough measurement would \corr{mark} a significant achievement from the viewpoint of both cosmology and particle physics.
+It provides an indirect probe of a microphysical parameter that most likely can never be measured directly in the laboratory, but shaped the evolution of the cosmos by setting the stage for the hot big bang.
 Further, it can provide one of the very few observational hints on how a given model of inflation can be embedded in a more fundamental theory of nature.
-The precision at which $n_s$ and $r$ are constrained by current data is insufficient to extract any meaningful bound on the inflaton coupling.
-However, reducing the error bar on $n_s$ by an order of magnitude would be sufficient to pin down the order of magnitude of the inflaton coupling \cite{Drewes:2017fmn}.